 Browse Sandy Hook homes and condos by price, or see what’s new.

 Although Sandy Hook feels peaceful and tucked away, getting around is far easier than many buyers expect.
 Route 25 runs through Newtown, connecting Sandy Hook to Brookfield and continuing south toward Bridgeport, which makes regional commuting straightforward.
 Route 34 begins right in Sandy Hook Center and provides a direct route down to New Haven, while two convenient access points to I-84 allow for easy east–west travel.
 Together, these routes make daily commuting, errands, and trips to neighboring towns manageable — without giving up the quieter setting that draws people to Sandy Hook in the first place.
+For a deeper look at transportation options and how Newtown connects to surrounding areas, visit our Commuting & Location page.